tigergraph/CoPilot/README.md

 ### QueryAI
 QueryAI is the third component of TigerGraph CoPilot.
 It is designed to be used as a developer tool to help generate graph queries in GSQL from an English language description.
 It can also be used to generate schema, data mapping, and even dashboards.
 This will enable developers to write GSQL queries more quickly and accurately, and will be especially useful for those who are new to GSQL.
-QueryAI is available in alpha Q4 2024.
+Currently, experimental openCypher generation is available.

 ## Getting Started

 ### TigerGraph Cloud
 CoPilot is available as an add-on service to your workspace on TigerGraph Cloud.
-Please follow the [instructions here](https://docs.tigergraph.com/tg-copilot/current/getstarted/oncloud) to start on TigerGraph Cloud within minutes.
+It is disabled by default.
+Please contact beta-support@tigergraph.com to enable TigerGraph CoPilot as an option in the [Marketplace](https://docs.tigergraph.com/cloudBeta/current/integrations/).

 ### Self-Managed
-TigerGraph CoPilot is open-source and can be deployed to your own infrastructure.
-This repo only includes the backend service of CoPilot but you can still access all of its functions through the APIs.
-What is different from CoPilot on TigerGraph Cloud is the absence of the graphical user interface and the extra steps to set it up and maintenance.
+TigerGraph CoPilot is an open-source project on [GitHub](https://github.com/tigergraph/CoPilot) which can be deployed to your own infrastructure.

 If you don’t need to extend the source code of CoPilot, the quickest way is to deploy its docker image with the docker compose file in the repo.
 In order to take this route, you will need the following prerequisites.

 #### Prerequisites
 * Docker
+* TigerGraph DB 3.9+.
+(For 3.x, you will need to install a few user defined functions (UDFs).
+Please see Step 5 below for details.)
 * API key of your LLM provider.
 (An LLM provider refers to a company or organization that offers Large Language Models (LLMs) as a service.
 The API key verifies the identity of the requester, ensuring that the request is coming from a registered and authorized user or application.)
 Currently, CoPilot supports the following LLM providers: OpenAI, Azure OpenAI, GCP, AWS Bedrock.

 #### Deploy with Docker Compose